AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md

    ![Define planned go-live date](assets/setup-go-live.png)

    * This date can be edited at any time.
-   * This date is for informational use only and triggers the Go Live widget on the program overview page to provide in-product links to AEM as a Cloud Service best practice documentation in a timely manner to align with your journey culminating in a successful and smooth Go Live experience.
+   * This date is for informational use only and triggers the Go Live widget on the [**Program Overview** page](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/editing-programs.md#program-overview) to provide in-product links to AEM as a Cloud Service best practice documentation in a timely manner to align with your journey culminating in a successful and smooth Go Live experience.

 1. Click **Create**.